1 Line (Sound Transit): Service

 1 Line trains run 20 hours per day from Monday to Saturday, from 5:00 am to 1:00 am, and 18 hours on Sundays and federal holidays, from 6:00 am to midnight.
 Trains operate most frequently during weekday peak periods, running every eight minutes from 6:00 am to 9:30 am and from 3:00 pm to 6:30 pm.
 Trains run every 10 minutes during midday and evening hours on weekdays and all day on weekends.
 Train frequency is reduced to every 15 minutes during the early morning and late night hours of all days.
+A night bus operated by Sound Transit stops at select 1 Line stops between Downtown Seattle and Federal Way with service every 30 minutes from 10:30 p.m. to 6:00 a.m.
+During scheduled and unscheduled disruptions to train service, a shuttle bus operated by Community Transit and King County Metro is deployed with service between Link stations.

-End-to-end travel from Lynnwood to Angle Lake stations takes 73 minutes, while trips between SeaTac/Airport station and Downtown Seattle take 38 minutes.
+End-to-end travel from Lynnwood to Federal Way station takes 88 minutes, while trips between Downtown Seattle and SeaTac/Airport station take 38 minutes.
 The SeaTac–Westlake corridor was formerly served by King County Metro bus route 194, which took 32 minutes to travel between the two areas, and used bus stops that were closer to the terminal.
 The bus route ran at less frequent intervals, was subject to traffic delays, and had shorter hours of operation.
-The final four northbound trips during late night service terminate at Beacon Hill station instead of continuing through Downtown Seattle to allow for overnight maintenance to begin earlier on some sections; prior to 2024, these trains terminated at Stadium station.
+Until 2026, the final northbound trips during late night service terminated at Beacon Hill station instead of continuing through Downtown Seattle.
+The truncation allowed for overnight maintenance to begin earlier on some sections; these trains terminated at Stadium station before a change in 2024.
+The trips were eliminated in March 2026 and replaced by the night bus from SeaTac/Airport station to Downtown Seattle.